 Current Moisture Readings vs. MMS?

-This graph highlights the accuracy of the MMS, and it shows how much the moisture content fluctuated over the course of one day.
+This graph highlights the accuracy of the MMS, and it shows how much the aggregate moisture content fluctuated over the course of one day.
 In 12 hours, the moisture went from 1.5%to 9.5% to 2.0%, which means this plant would have metered significantly more binder than was necessary without the MMS.

 If you’re hesitant because of the hassle of nuclear licensing, Troxler handles the general license with the NRC.
 Since the MMS is generally licensed, that also means no badges, no RSO, and no paperwork.
 Additionally, where moisture probes in the bin break often and only measure what they can touch, the MMS doesn’t touch the aggregates as they pass under the readers on the virgin aggregate belt, so it’s a set-it and forget-it enhancement to your operations.